Hermann Detzner: Controversy

 Despite his explanations, the missionaries Thiele and Keyser, whose own autobiography appeared in 1929, and the widely respected Mayr, who by this time had become the leader of the Whitney South Seas Expeditions, continued to challenge the bulk of Detzner's scientific "discoveries".
 Detzner's position became increasingly untenable.
 In 1932, he admitted that he had mixed fact and fiction in his book, explaining that he had never intended it to be taken as science, but rather at its face-value, as the story of his adventurous years in the jungles of New Guinea.
 The following year, Detzner resigned from the prestigious Geographical Society of Berlin.

 I wish to state that my book, Vier Jahre unter Kannibalen, contains a number of misrepresentations regarding my journeys in New Guinea.
 The book in question is a scientific report in part only; it is primarily a fictional account of my experiences in New Guinea and owes its origin to the unusual circumstances prevailing in Germany at the time of my return.
 Some of the journeys I had actually undertaken are not described at all; on the other hand it contains passages that do not correspond with the facts.

 After this, he withdrew entirely from public life, although he retained his position in the colonial archive.
 He lived in Schmargendorf, Berlin, on Auguste-Viktoria-Straße, and later became the director of the Carl-Pfeffer Verlag, a publishing house in Heidelberg.
 He died there in 1970, at the age of 88.

-Wehrmacht

-1935 to 1938 Major a.
-D. Detzner worked for the Abwehr, in July 1939 he was reactivated by the Wehrmacht as a major.
-On 1.
-April 1942 he became an Oberstleutnant z.
-V. (lieutenant colonel) and on 1 April 1945 an Oberst z.
-V. (colonel).
-In May 1945 he evaded capture by the Soviets by travelling from Kleinmachnow to Heidelberg, which was in the American sector.